AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

    - Development of adaptive threshold systems
    - Creation of custom computer vision models

-   The detection system is being built on OpenCV and computer vision algorithms (Bradski & Kaehler, 2023), with initial testing showing promising results in various lighting conditions.
-Current development focuses on improving the accuracy of facial recognition in low-light situations, with preliminary tests achieving 85% accuracy.
+   The detection system is being built on OpenCV and computer vision algorithms (OpenCV, 2024), with initial testing showing promising results in various lighting conditions.
+Current development focuses on improving the accuracy of facial recognition in low-light situations, with preliminary tests achieving fair accuracy.
 The adaptive threshold system automatically adjusts to environmental changes, though fine-tuning is ongoing to reduce false positives.
 Our team is actively collecting and annotating data to train custom models specifically designed for home security scenarios.

 2. **Edge Computing Optimization**
    - Efficient resource allocation algorithms